 Linalool is a powerful sleep aid and relaxant.
-It can reduce anxiety, depression, and also protect your immune system from the damaging effects of stress.
-Linalool also helps release vitamin E into your body, which makes it a powerful terpene for general health.
+It’s also been found to help release vitamin E into your body, which makes it a powerful terpene for general health.

 Think of terpenes as even purer forms of essential oils.
 They are the chemical compounds that are responsible for a plant’s aroma, flavor, and physiological effects.
 Terpenes are present in cannabis, as well as many other plants, herbs, and fruits.